► Porsche’s electrification plans explained

-What’s Porsche doing right now?
+What’s Porsche doing with electric cars right now?

 Porsche Taycan: the brand’s first full EV

-The Taycan BEV is the vanguard of Porsche’s full-electric car plans, revealed in mid-2019.
-‘It was a big challenge to start this project and define very clearly what was our goal to achieve,’ Blume told CAR.
-‘For us it was very clear: when we design and engineer a car, it has to be 100 percent Porsche with all the Porsche items from driving dynamics and quality.’
+The Taycan BEV was the vanguard of Porsche’s electric car plans.
+Blume told CAR Magazine: ‘It was a big challenge to start this project and define very clearly what was our goal to achieve.
+For us it was very clear: when we design and engineer a car, it has to be 100 percent Porsche with all the Porsche items from driving dynamics and quality.’

-‘For Cross Turismo, to build a car with more space and the ability to go off-road.
+He continued, saying: ‘For Cross Turismo, to build a car with more space and the ability to go off-road.
 I’ve already tested the car in off-road surroundings and was as excited as driving the Taycan we present on the racetrack.’

 The Macan goes full electric

-Meschke said in a statement regarding the larger stake acquisition: ‘We quickly realised that Porsche and Rimac can learn a lot from each other.
-We believe in what Mate Rimac and his company have to offer.’
+Lutz Meschke, deputy chairman of the Porsche AG board, mentioned how the acquisition would benefit his firm’s development programme.
+‘We quickly realised that Porsche and Rimac can learn a lot from each other,’ he said.
+‘We believe in what Mate Rimac and his company have to offer.’

 Mate Rimac, founder and MD of Rimac, added ‘We are only at the start of our partnership – yet we have already met our high expectations.
 We have many collaborative ideas that we aim to bring to life in the future.
 The fundamental focus is creating a win-win situation for both partners and offering our end customers added value by developing exciting, electrified models.’

-What’s next for the 718 twins?
+What’s next for the 718 sports car twins?

-Will there be an electric 911?
+Will there be an electric Porsche 911?

-The short answer is ‘no’; the long answer is ‘not for quite a while.’
+The short answer is ‘no;’ the long answer is ‘not for quite a while.’
 Meschke told us that making an electric 911 ‘will be a bit difficult, but for the 718 I think it could be a very good step for the future.’

-What about an electric Porsche hypercar?
+What about a Porsche electric hypercar?

-Porsche has been lacking an ultimate halo car since the hybrid-powered 918 Spyder, and it’s something the brand is keen to get back into.
+Porsche has been lacking an ultimate halo car since the hybrid-powered 918 Spyder – and it’s something the brand is keen to get back into.
 So long as it has real-world applications; Porsche isn’t about to churn out a biblically-powerful hypercar for the sake of it, but experiments are being conducted behind closed doors.

+‘We haven’t decided on the car yet, and we are still working on the concept and thinking about how to improve the chemistry of the batteries,’ Blue said.
 ‘But when we come to the point where we are very clear what configuration should be in a car like this, then we will decide.
 But it will be before the half of the next decade.’